team3-connect/inventree/README.md

 ### Issues when developing
 - start with no modified files within a new branch.
 - Modifying may affect the compiling.

+### Reflection
+- This collaborative project enhanced our understanding of e-commerce development, database optimization, and integrating payment gateways.
+As a team, we gained practical experience with agile workflows, version control strategies, and responsive design practices, strengthening our ability to work effectively on comprehensive full-stack applications.